ahmedhamid13/fontcustom_canvas/README.md

     $ bundle exec rails canvas:compile_assets

+If the the previous command did'nt success, you will asked to move the last two migration files to create new migration files..
+So the command that will appear at aborting.. then run previous command again.

 ## Usage

 To add Font customization options in canvas-lms, and added it to Theme Editor.